Ignia/Style-Guide/C-Based Languages/README.md

 - `if` and `else` should always be on the same column; same with `try`, `catch`, `finally`
   - i.e., do not place `else`, `catch`, or `finally` on the same line as the previous close brace (`}`)
 - Do not use leading commas; commas should always appear *after* their preceding statement
+- Any `;` used as a statement terminator must be at the end of the line
+- The `?` and `:` in a ternary conditional must have space on both sides

 > *Note:* Prior to 2015, Ignia used the [Banner Indent Style](http://en.wikipedia.org/wiki/Indent_style#Banner_style), which uses an indented trailing brace.
 Any legacy code being used should be updated to the above standards in bulk before implementation.